RemilYoucef/sca-miner/README.md

 # SCA-Miner
-Subgroup Discovery with Hierarchical Target Concepts: Application to Java Heap Memory dumps This repository provides the data, source code, as well as some results from our paper submitted at ICDE 2023 conference.
+Subgroup Discovery with Hierarchical Target Concepts: Application to Java Heap Memory dumps

 ## Data:
 The data file contains the input files required to run our solution dubbed SCA-Miner, this folder contains 3 sub-folders: